sunlite-floydlakes/sunlite-floydlakes.github.io/index.md

 feature_image: "/assets/building_front_summer.jpg"
 excerpt: "Welcome!"
 ---
-## <font color="DC9632">Sunlite at a Glance</font>
+### Award winning burgers & friendly service!

-A family owned and operated bar and grill best known for our fresh hand-pattied beef, elk, and bison burgers.
-We are situated between Big and Little Floyd Lakes (map below).
+<blockquote>Sunlite is a family owned and operated bar and grill best known for our fresh hand-pattied beef, elk, and bison burgers.
+We are situated between Big and Little Floyd Lakes (map below).</blockquote>

-### Award winning burgers & friendly service